leerob/react2025/docs/docs/setting-up-firebase.md

 ### GitHub Authentication

 To start, let's focus on GitHub for social authentication.
 Later, we can add more providers.
-First, we need to create a [GitHub Application](https://developer.github.com/apps/building-github-apps/creating-a-github-app/).
+First, we need to create a [GitHub OAuth Application](https://github.com/settings/applications/new).

 #### Enable GitHub Sign-In